- The User Input node collects the user query.

 Use with LLM Nodes

-In the LLM prompt field, reference both the
+In the system instruction, reference the